PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 4. Save the file with the same filename.
 5. Repeat it for other sizes.

-### 3. Papirus Dark, Papirus Light and ePapirus
+### 3. Papirus Dark and Papirus Light

 1. Run `convert.sh`.
-It copies needed icons from `work/Papirus` to `work/Papirus-Dark`, `work/Papirus-Light`, and `work/ePapirus`.
+It copies needed icons from `work/Papirus` to `work/Papirus-Dark`, and `work/Papirus-Light`.
 It then updates the copies' color schemes.

     ```shell-session
     $ cd tools/work